 - Use salsa as a condiment or a dip.

-- Cook chopped mushrooms into ground beef.
+- Cook lentils and mushrooms into ground beef.

 - Cook chopped cauliflower with rice.